 Training in IT skills, content management, music school administration, financial administration, evaluation, accreditation, networking and developing a sustainable social enterprise for directors and administrators.

 The international network is made up of a number of different partner organizations with a diverse range of approaches to arts and music education in particular but also culture and development.
-Having collaborated closely over the past 6 years they have jointly developed a common methodology.
+Having collaborated closely since 2009 they have jointly developed a common methodology.

 Concept Based Teaching

 The curriculum developed for the Campus program is concept orientated, we show the trainees a concept and how to use it to teach themselves and then teach others.
 This is a learner centered approach which seeks to empower the learners to make choices and enjoy the process of learning rather than memorizing cognitive content for examinations.
 It encourages them to interpret the syllabus to achieve the prescribed learning outcomes using a variety of methods and resources.
 In so doing they are stimulated to analyze conceptually and challenged to find new ways to understand and explain a concept.

 Practical Hands On Training